chebfun/chebsite/docs/functions/chebfun/jacpoly.md

 ---
-title: """jacpoly"""
+title: "jacpoly"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """jacpoly"""
+function_name: "jacpoly"
-snippet: """Jacobi polynomial coefficients of a CHEBFUN."""
+snippet: "Jacobi polynomial coefficients of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- LEGPOLY   Jacobi polynomial coefficients of a CHEBFUN.
+<pre class="help-text"> LEGPOLY   Jacobi polynomial coefficients of a CHEBFUN.
     A = JACPOLY(F, N, ALPHA, BETA) returns the first N+1 coefficients in the Jacobi series expansion of the CHEBFUN F, so that such that F approximately equals A(1) J_N(x) + ... + A(N) J_1(x) + A(N+1) J_0(x) where J_N(x) denotes